learnk8s/knote-js/01_writing_a_note_taking_app.md

 }
 ```

-With this function, the app will retry continuously to connect to the MongoDB database at the given URL.
+With this function, the app will continuously retry to connect to the MongoDB database at the URL.

 On a successful connection, it creates a collection called `notes`.